Date Thesis Awarded

 Results – Groups treated with losartan showed consistent significant fear-potentiated startle in both tests following initial fear conditioning.
 In contrast, groups treated with saline did not show significant changes in fear-potentiated startle or trend towards a significant increase in startle reactivity on either day.

 Conclusions – The significant increase exhibited by the group treated with losartan could be an implication that losartan could augment fear memory as well as extinction retention, but further study will be necessary to confirm whether the Fear-Potentiated Startle paradigm can truly demonstrate fear extinction in animals.

 Seidenberg, Jessica, "An Examination of an Alternative Use for the Fear-Potentiated Startle Paradigm and the Effects of Angiotensin Type 1 Receptor Inhibition on Extinction Learning" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1431.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License